shadowcpy/gem5-svr-bench/README.md

 sudo ./build-x86.sh 22.04
 cd ..

-# Building the disk image for arm Ubuntu 22.04
+# Building the disk image for arm Ubuntu 24.04 (22.04 not supported)
 cd image
-sudo ./build-arm.sh 22.04
+sudo ./build-arm.sh 24.04
 cd ..
 ```

 Depending on the type of machine the building process can take a while (x86 ~10min, arm ~30min).
-Once completed the new base image will be placed in the `<x86/arm>-disk-image-22-04` directory.
+Once completed the new base image will be placed in the `x86-disk-image-22-04 / arm-disk-image-24-04` directory.

 ### Install the benchmarks on the disks